ohsevin/Gen-Send/README.md

 For Hiawatha do the following:

-1. Set the /public/ dir as the website root, e.g. /path/to/mfyu/public
+1. Set the /public/ dir as the website root, e.g. /path/to/gensend/public
-2. Make sure mfyu/tmp/* is writable by the webserver owner (e.g. www-data, apache, whatever -- this applies to any webserver, not just Hiawatha)
+2. Make sure gensend/tmp/* is writable by the webserver owner (e.g. www-data, apache, whatever -- this applies to any webserver, not just Hiawatha)
 3. Use the following Toolkit:

 UrlToolkit {
-   ToolkitID = mfyu
+   ToolkitID = gensend
    RequestURI exists Return
    Match (.)\?(.)
 Rewrite $1&$2 Continue
    Match ^/(.*) Rewrite /index.php?url=$1